-After creating an eAuthentication or Login.gov account, the next step is to create a SMART account.
+After creating a Login.gov account (or eAuthentication in the case of USDA employees), the next step is to create a SMART account.

 - 1. Open your web browser and navigate to SMART https://apps.fs.usda.gov/formap. - 2.
 Select the appropriate user type from the eAuthentication login page.
 Note: state users are considered "Customers". - 3.
-Enter your eAuthentication User ID and password, or if you have a Login.gov account, select the Login.gov button.
+If you have a Login.gov account, select the Login.gov button. - 4.
+If you have an eAuthentication account, select the eAuth User ID button.